 How do we protect jobs and communities?

 The Covid-19 pandemic has caused the deepest recession in modern economic history.
-As lockdowns and other measures to protect public health have been implemented, consumption and production have slumped and unemployment has risen.
-In the UK the fall in economic output has been among the largest in the world, with GDP (Gross Domestic Product) expected to decline by 11% in 2020-21.
+As lockdowns and other measures to protect public health were introduced, consumption and production slumped and unemployment rose.
+In the UK the fall in economic output was among the largest in the world, with GDP (Gross Domestic Product) declining by 9.8% in 2020, estimated to be the steepest fall in three hundred years.

 The economic crisis has not affected everyone equally.
 Workers on insecure employment contracts have seen their jobs go first, while many others on low incomes who cannot work from home have been required to continue working in often risky workplaces.
 For those on decent incomes the pandemic has increased their savings, allowing debt to be repaid.
 But many of the least well off have seen their debts increase.
 Many people have been pushed into poverty.
 Women, young people and those from black and ethnic minority groups are disproportionately represented as those whose living standards have been hit.